ABDULRAHMAN-ALSAADI/Image-Recognition-Model-/README.md

 # 🐾 Animal Classifier with Google Teachable Machine
-A Small AI Model That Predict If The Photo You Upload Is a Cat, Dog, Lion or Tigger This project is a simple and interactive image classification system trained using Google Teachable Machine.
+This project is a simple and interactive image classification system trained using Google Teachable Machine.
 It can recognize four types of animals: cats, dogs, lions, and tigers, using images sized 224x224 pixels.

 The model was exported as a .h5 file and tested using Python + TensorFlow in Google Colab with a user-friendly image upload interface.